Does Shelby family still exist?

 In the realm of popular culture, few families have captivated audiences quite like the Shelbys.
 The fictional Birmingham-based crime family, portrayed in the hit television series “Peaky Blinders,” has garnered a massive following worldwide.
 But amidst the fervor surrounding the show, many fans have found themselves wondering: does the Shelby family still exist?

 While the Shelby family depicted in “Peaky Blinders” is a work of fiction, it is inspired real-life criminal gangs that operated in Birmingham during the late 19th and early 20th centuries.
 The show’s creator, Steven Knight, drew inspiration from his own family history and the stories he heard while growing up in the area.
-However, there is no evidence to suggest that a modern-day Shelby family exists in the same criminal capacity as their fictional counterparts.
+However, there is no evidence to suggest that a modern-day Shelby family exists.

 FAQ: